Advisory Board Members

 Director of Research, Cranfield School of Management

 Professor Michael Bourlakis holds the Chair in Logistics, Procurement and Supply Chain Management.
 He is the Director of Research for Cranfield School of Management, the Head of the Logistics, Procurement and Supply Chain Management Group and the Director of the Centre of Logistics, Procurement and Supply Chain Management.
 He was appointed at Cranfield School of Management in 2013.
-Previously, he worked at Brunel University Business School (Leadership Roles: Director of Postgraduate Studies for 7 MSc programmes, “Impact” Champion for REF2014, Director of OASIS Research Centre), Kent University Business School (Leadership Roles: Head of Marketing and Supply Chain Management Group, Director of Enterprise), Newcastle University (Leadership Roles: Director of Undergraduate and Postgraduate Programmes), Oxford University Templeton College (Oxford Institute of Retail Management), Leicester University Management Centre.
+Previously, Michael worked at Brunel University Business School (Leadership Roles: Director of Postgraduate Studies for 7 MSc programmes, “Impact” Champion for REF2014, Director of OASIS Research Centre), Kent University Business School (Leadership Roles: Head of Marketing and Supply Chain Management Group, Director of Enterprise), Newcastle University (Leadership Roles: Director of Undergraduate and Postgraduate Programmes), Oxford University Templeton College (Oxford Institute of Retail Management), Leicester University Management Centre.

 Dr Jakobus Groenewald